 A single trained Ergonomist (AR) visited general surgery, respiratory and paediatric wards over 54 hours total to observe: care functions (nurse handover, moving patients); staff (e.g. by shadowing healthcare assistants, registered nurses over time); areas of the ward over time (staff rooms, single rooms and bays).
 Note-taking was iterative and aimed to describe use of the ward rather than make direct comparisons across services.
 Photographs were taken for notes, avoiding images of staff or patients.

-Analysis was by Framework analysis [2] broadly guided by standard Ergonomic domain distinctions setting out cognitive, physical and organisational factors and interactions.
+Framework analysis [2], broadly guided by standard Ergonomic domain distinctions, set out cognitive, physical and organisational factors and interactions.
 Themes were cross-checked in discussion with staff conducting other parts of the study (YA, ES) and at various engagement events with senior members of the project from JPUH and commercial build partners.

 Results